Skip to main content

 GrowthBook Results

 Risk tells you how much you are predicted to lose if you choose the selected variation as the winner and you are wrong.
-Anything highlighted in green indicates that the risk is very low and it may be safe to call the experiment.
+You can specify upper risk thresholds (designed to flag high-risk outcomes) and lower risk thresholds (designed to flag low-risk outcomes) in Behavior on the Metrics tab.
+Red indicates that the treatment variation has risk above the high-risk threshold.
+Yellow indicates that your risk is between the two thresholds.
 You can use the dropdown to see the risk of choosing a different winner if you have multiple variations.
-Risk thresholds are adjustable per metric.

 Value is the conversion rate or average value per user.
 In small print you can see the raw numbers used to calculate this.